 Primary criteria Maximum points available Determination process 1.1.
 Minimization of BEAD program outlay 40 The score will be assessed based on how high or low an applicant's requested subsidy is relative to ARConnect's reference subsidy for the CBGs within the applicant's project area.
-Reference subsidies will be calculated on a per-location basis for each CBG and will be based on commonly accepted industry models.
+Reference subsidies will be calculated on a per-location basis for each CBG and will rely on the per-BSL cost data provided by NTIA in the Eligible Entity Toolkit and the State's experience with recent prior broadband funding programs.
 Reference subsidies will be announced publicly prior to the bidding process.
 Scores will be based on a linear scale, with zero points being granted for bids that are 100% higher than the reference subsidy and 40 points being granted for bids that request no BEAD subsidy.
 For example, an applicant who applies for a project with a per-location BEAD subsidy match that is exactly the same amount as the reference subsidy would receive 20 points, while an applicant who applies for a subsidy worth 120% of the per-location reference subsidy would receive 16 points.
 1.2.
 Affordability 25 Applicants will commit to a baseline price for the highest tier of service that they support, as disclosed in their deployment bid.
-The score will be assessed based on how high or low their commitments are relative to the below reference prices for five tiers of service 11 : 1/1 Gbps: \$85 per month 500/300 Mbps: \$70 per month 400/200 Mbps: \$60 per month 300/100 Mbps: \$50 per month If an applicant plans to support a plan between two of the
+The score will be assessed based on how high or low their commitments are relative to the below reference prices for the relevant tier of service : Priority bids (1/1 Gbps service): \$85 per month Non-priority bids (100/20 Mbps): \$37 per month Scores will be based on a linear scale, with average, 50% applicants committing to plans that are, on higher than the

-11 The price for a 1 Gbps plan is guided by applying 2% of household income to internet service, based on U.S. Census Bureau data on Arkansas median income; the step-down of prices for lower-tier service follows prevailing relative prices in Little Rock, as of September 2023.
+&lt;sup>12 The price for a 1 Gbps plan is guided by applying 2% of household income to internet service, based on U.S. Census Bureau data on Arkansas median income; the step-down of price for non-priority service follows prevailing relative prices in Little Rock, as of September 2023.

-Primary criteria Maximum points available Determination process tiers, their price will be assessed against a linear interpolation of the download speed between the two nearest reference prices.
-For example, if an applicant plans to support a 750/500 Mbps plan, their price would be assessed against a reference price of \$77.50 per month.
-Scores will be based on a linear scale, with applicants committing to plans that are, on average, 50% higher than the reference price receiving zero points and applicants committing to plans 50% lower than the reference price receiving 25 points.
+Primary criteria Maximum points available Determination process reference price receiving zero points and applicants committing to plans 50% lower than the reference price receiving 25 points.
 For example, an applicant that commits to plans exactly at the recommended reference price would receive 12.5 points, while an applicant who commits to plans priced at 120% of the reference price would receive 10 points.
+Applicants will be permitted to adjust their plan costs annually based on the U.S. Bureau of Labor Statistics' annual Consumer Price Index.
+Affordable plan commitments will last per the term of Federal interest, as determined by the NTIA.
 1.3.
-Fair labor practices 10 Applicants will receive 10 points for demonstrated compliance with federal labor laws over the last three years, as described in Section 2.7.1 of this document.
-Applicants without three years of operational experience can receive 10 points by signing a certification of future compliance.
+Fair labor practices 10 Applicants will receive 10 points for demonstrated compliance with federal labor laws over the last three years and providing forward-looking plans to comply, as described in Section 2.7.1 of this document.
+Applicants without three years of operational experience can receive 10 points by signing a certification of future compliance and providing forward-looking plans to be in compliance.